NU LibChat Widget

 Q: Can I use content from Khan Academy in my course?

-According to Khan Academy’s website, “You are welcome to link to the materials on our website and in general, use the website offerings at www.khanacademy.org, as long as there is not a charge specific to using the resource.”
+A: According to Khan Academy’s website, “You are welcome to link to the materials on our website and in general, use the website offerings at www.khanacademy.org, as long as there is not a charge specific to using the resource.”
 NOTE, however, that there are specific instructions for Attribution when linking to content from Khan Academy.

 You must attribute the material back to Khan Academy, but not in any way that suggests that Khan Academy directly endorses you or your use of the materials.
 Please include a link to www.khanacademy.org and the verbiage "NOTE: All Khan Academy content is available for free at www.khanacademy.org".
 Where Khan Academy materials are incorporated into a service that requires login for the service, notification must be provided PRIOR to login that all Khan Academy materials are available for free at www.khanacademy.org.